23 December 2020

 Linköping University's pilot-project career support programme has finished for 31 international second-year programme and PhD students, with great results.

 International programme students Sandra Knopik and Jamila Zeynalzade, who both were part of the career support programme.
-Charlotte Perhammar
+Photographer: Charlotte Perhammar

 The career support programme, a new pilot project coordinated by LiU’s International Office, aimed to give participants enough knowledge on how to apply for jobs in Sweden.
 After completing the programme, international students should be confident enough to feel they have a fair chance on the Swedish employment market.